8/6/2024

 speaker

-Can you give an update on some of the refreshed and the new pool models that you discussed in the last quarter and then also within the fiberglass segment in particular?
-Is there been a difference in demand trends between some of the more like higher priced pools and the lower price?
+Can you give an update on some of the refreshed and the new pool models that you discussed in the last quarter?
+And then also within the fiberglass segment in particular, Has there been a difference in demand trends between some of the more like higher price pools and the lower price?
 Thank you.

 speaker

-Yeah, so specific to the fiberglass models, you know, again, we're constantly taking a pulse of the consumer interest in pool that they're on our website looking at the various models we have.
-Dealer feedback of what consumers are looking for.
-And I think the trends of more and more rectangular pools, extremely feature rich.
-You know, if you look at the Astoria collection, right?
-You know, it's got it's got the built in spot got the bigger tanning ledges.
-It's got a lot of bench seating, a very feature rich pool that I think resonates very well at the consumer and dealer level.
-And again, launching some of these pools and 12 foot and 14 foot wide, you know, people are moving more towards smaller pools backyard space, they're getting smaller, the pool becomes part of an overall backyard entertaining experience.
+Yeah, so specific to the fiberglass models, you know, again, we're constantly taking a pulse of the consumer interest in pools as they're on our website looking at the various models we have, dealer feedback of what consumers are looking for.
+And I think the trend to more and more rectangular pools, extremely feature-rich pools, If you look at the Astoria collection, it's got the built-in spa, it's got the bigger tanning ledges, it's got a lot of bench seating, a very feature-rich pool that I think resonates very well at the consumer and dealer level.
+And again, launching some of these pools in 12-foot and 14-foot wide, people are moving more towards smaller pools.
+Backyard spaces are getting smaller.
+The pool becomes part of an overall backyard entertaining experience.
 And that continues to resonate at all levels.
 And I think that's why, you know, we've got the great Milan, which is the cocktail pool we launched several years ago.
 You know, people continue to gravitate towards those pools.
-And one of the other benefits is right.
-Our auto covers fit perfectly well on all of those pools with the rectangle that's a much easier install.
+And one of the other benefits is, right, our auto covers fit perfectly well on all of those pools with the rectangle.
+That's a much easier install.
 Again, gives that protection for the pool.
-And I think launching this new lineup of vinyl liner plunge pools, again, a basic pool, and then moving on up to multiple features with a very feature rich pool will allow the consumer not to have a lower cost model but still have a beautiful looking vinyl pool that would mirror what we're doing in the fiberglass world.
-So it's all about making sure we can touch every aspect of the market from that entry level, all the way up through let's say a big fiberglass pool.
+And I think launching this new lineup of vinyl liner plunge pools, again, a basic pool, and then moving on up to multiple features with a very feature-rich pool, will allow the consumer and opportunity to have a lower-cost model but still have a beautiful-looking vinyl pool that would mirror what we're doing in the fiberglass world.
+So it's all about making sure we can touch every aspect of the market from that entry-level perspective all the way up through, let's say, a big fiberglass pool.
 And all of those models are definitely much lower cost upfront than a comparable concrete pool.
-And then the ease of maintenance that comes along with all of them just, you know, dwarfs what the
+And then the ease of maintenance that comes along with all of them just, you know, dwarfs what the experience is with a concrete pool.

 speaker